Landscape encodings enhance optimization: Introduction

 The performance of such local search heuristics naturally depends on the structure of the search space, which, in turn, depends on two ingredients: (1) the encoding of the configurations and (2) a move set.
 Many combinatorial optimization problems as well as their counterparts in statistical physics, such as spin glass models, admit a natural encoding that is (essentially) free of redundancy.
 In the evolutionary computation literature this ``direct encoding'' is often referred to as the ``phenotype space'', $X$.
-The complexity of optimizing an objective function (Hamiltonian) $f$ over $X$ is determined already at this level.
+The complexity of optimizing a cost function $f$ over $X$ is determined already at this level.
+For simplicity, we call $f$ energy and refer to its global minima as ground states.
 In evolutionary computation, one often uses an additional encoding $Y$, called the ``genotype space'' on which search operators, such as mutation and cross-over, are defined more conveniently \cite{Rothlauf:03,Rothlauf:06}.
-The genotype-phenotype relation is determined by a map $\alpha:Y\to X\cup\{\varnothing\}$, where $\varnothing$ represents phenotypic configurations that do not occur in the original problem.
-For example, the tours of a Travelling Salesman Problem (TSP) \cite{TSP:06} are directly encoded as permutations describing the order of the cities along the tour.
+The genotype-phenotype relation is determined by a map $\alpha:Y\to X\cup\{\varnothing\}$, where $\varnothing$ represents phenotypic configurations that do not occur in the original problem, \ie non-feasible solutions.
+For example, the tours of a Traveling Salesman Problem (TSP) \cite{TSP:06} are directly encoded as permutations describing the order of the cities along the tour.
 A frequently used encoding as binary strings represents every connection between cities as a bit that can be present or absent in a tour; of course, most binary strings do not refer to valid tours in this picture.

 The move set (or more generally the search operators \cite{Flamm:07a}) define a notion of locality on $X$.
 Here we are interested only in mutation-based search, where for each $x\in X$ there is a set of neighbors $N(x)$ that is reachable in a single step.
-Such neighbouring configurations are said to be \emph{neutral} if they have the same fitness.
+Such neighboring configurations are said to be \emph{neutral} if they have the same fitness.
 Detailed investigations of fitness landscapes arising from molecular biology have led to the conclusion that high degrees of neutrality \emph{can} facilitate optimization \cite{Schuster:94a,Reidys:02a}.
 More precisely, when populations are trapped in a metastable phenotypic state, they are most likely to escape by crossing an entropy barrier, along long neutral paths that traverse large portions of genotype space \cite{vanNimwegen:00}.